Hypertension Myths – Video Guide | KOSA Acupuncture in Tulsa OK

 Side effects of lisinopril are described referring to the article at https://www.drugs.com/sfx/lisinopril-side-effects.html because lisinopril is the most popular hypertension drug according to www.drugs.com.

-• According to KOSA’s theory, liver is in charge of muscles, ligaments, eyes, vision, anger and reproductive organs in addition to conventional medicine thinks.
+• According to KOSA’s theory, the liver is in charge of muscles, ligaments, eyes, vision, anger, and reproductive organs in addition to conventional medicine thinks.

-• According to KOSA’s theory, kidney (and bladder) is in charge of bones, marrows, spiritual energy, will power, hearing, ears, fear and reproductive organs in addition to conventional medicine thinks.
+• According to KOSA’s theory, the kidney (and bladder) is in charge of bones, marrows, spiritual energy, willpower, hearing, ears, fear, and reproductive organs in addition to conventional medicine thinks.

-Also, don’t forget to refer to below warning at www.drugs.com keeping in mind that conventional medicine doesn’t have perfect tool to fully diagnose kidney and liver.
+Also, don’t forget to refer to the below warning at www.drugs.com keeping in mind that conventional medicine doesn’t have the perfect tool to fully diagnose kidney and liver.

 To make sure lisinopril is safe for you, tell your doctor if you have ever had: